 Edward visited Emma at Winchester, where she spent much of her time.
 He told her that she had too many possessions for her status and confiscated much of her property and lands.
 It is thought that Edward may have felt bitterness towards his mother for the fact that she did little to help him or his siblings while they were in Normandy.
 He may also have blamed her in part for Alfred’s death.
 After this action Emma’s royal status was significantly reduced.

 Edward and Emma were reconciled and Emma regained some of her lost status.

 1045 (23rd January)

 , daughter of the most powerful noble, Godwin.
 Edward needed the support of the nobles to remain in power since Harthacnut’s cousin, Swein, King of Denmark was seen by many as the natural successor of Harthacnut.

 Emma retired from the public, probably living quietly in her manor in Winchester.

 1052 (6th March)

-Emma died at the age of 66.
-She was buried in Winchester Cathedral by the side of Cnut and Harthacnut.
+Emma of Normandy died at the age of 66.
+She was buried in Winchester Cathedral by the side of Canute and Harthacnut.